DMRodrigues/rpi-openwrt-templog/openwrt/temp/README.md

 Introduction
 ------------
-Running uHTTPd tiny single threaded HTTP server

-This folder must be under the `/www` directory
+Running uHTTPd tiny single threaded HTTP server, and this folder must be under the `/www` directory.